ARCHIVED - Next Generation Fighter Capability Annual Update 2014

 These revised estimates, and the assumptions underlying them, were reviewed by Raymond Chabot Grant Thornton, an independent third party in keeping with one of the points under the Seven-Point Plan.

-The current program life-cycle has now been extended by two years and its cost estimate of $44,676 million (Canadian budget year dollars) represents a decrease of $144 million (0.3%) since the 2012 Annual Update.
-This report explains how and why current cost estimates differ from those reported in December 2012.
+The current program life-cycle has now been extended by two years and its cost estimate of $44,796 million (Canadian budget year dollars) represents an increase of $120 million (0.
+27%) over the 2013 estimate.
+This report explains how and why current cost estimates differ from those reported in December 2013.

-The current estimate includes $342 million for acquisition contingency, a reduction of $260 million since the 2012 Annual Update, and $3,496 million for sustainment contingency, an increase of $1,546 million.
-While these provisions fall within the range recommended in the November 2012 KPMG Framework, the provision for acquisition contingency could be considered low for a project of this scope and size.
+The current estimate includes $76 million for acquisition contingency, a reduction of $266 million since the 2013 Annual Update, and $1,920 million for sustainment contingency, a decrease of $1576 million.
+While the overall contingency provisions fall within the range recommended in the November 2012 KPMG Framework, the provision for acquisition contingency is considered low for a project of this scope and size.
 If the full acquisition contingency was required, the remaining shortfall could be met by buying fewer aircraft.
 Moving forward, the Government will consider the frozen acquisition envelope in relation to the capability needed to meet the Canada First Defence Strategy to replace Canada’s CF-18 fleet.

 National Defence remains committed to updating Parliament on these estimates and to providing the Government of Canada with appropriate information to make an informed decision on sustaining Canada’s fighter capability.
-Planning assumptions and the associated estimates will continue to be refined in future annual updates.
+Planning assumptions and the associated estimates will continue to be refined in future cost estimates.

-7. Raymond Chabot Grant Thorton, Independent Review: 2013 Department of National Defence Annual Update on Next Generation Fighter Capability Life Cycle Costs, August 2013
+- Raymond Chabot Grant Thornton, Independent Review: 2014 Department of National Defence Annual Update on Next Generation Fighter Capability Life Cycle Costs, October 2014

 - Date modified: